Glenpool Fire Department

 Paul accepted the position of Fire Chief in August 2005.
 Prior to his appointment in Glenpool, he served as the Fire Chief in Cherryvale, Kansas.
 He has studied at the National Fire Academy, University of Kansas, Independence Community College and Oklahoma State University.
 Chief Newton is enthusiastic about the current growth of the community and the support the agency has received from the citizens of Glenpool.

-Bryan Wood joined the Glenpool Fire Department as Training Officer in January 2009.
-Prior to joining the department, Wood served as a Firefighter/EMT for the Okmulgee, Cleveland and Bristow Communities.
-He is a member of Fire Service Instructors of Oklahoma, OKTF-1 Urban Search and Rescue team, and a field instructor for OSU Fire Service training.
+Terrell Ogilvie joined the Glenpool Fire Department as a Volunteer Fire Fighter in August 1996 and was hired as a full-time firefighter in 2001.
+Prior to joining the department, Ogilvie worked in the oil industry as an Information Technologist.
+He graduated from Oklahoma State University earning a Bachelorís degree in Technical Writing and completed coursework toward a Master’s degree in Human Resource Development.
+Ogilvie is a member of Fire Service Instructors of Oklahoma, former Bureau of Indian Affairs wildland firefighter, and a field instructor for OSU Fire Service training.
 The responsibilities of this office include emergency response, training coordination, project management, and other administrative functions.

 EMERGENCY - 911